This guide has been prepared to acquaint you with library resources and services which are available for students taking courses at a distance.

 The following information pertains to UMFK online courses only.

-Blake Library offers online research for articles through our databases.
-These databases are accessed by having a valid University of Maine System student ID/library card or an activated UMS Portal account (handled through email activation).
+Blake Library offers online research for articles through our OneSearch interface and databases.
+These databases and articles found in OneSearch are accessed by having a valid University of Maine System student ID/library card or an activated UMS Portal account (handled through email activation).
 In addition, if you have physical access to a University of Maine System library, site or center, you may request books through the online catalog, URSUS.

 If you are considered a UMFK student: